Rifatpomil/CSE707/CSE707 Submission-2/README.txt

 ID: 23266028
 Name: Rifat Alam Pomil

 I have also correctly uploaded slide.PPT and report.PDF here.
-Due to some problems I had to re-upload the video, therefore it shows late.
+Due to some problems I had to re-upload the video and readme file as they weren't appearing before due to naming convention therefore it shows late.